komugikotan/retranslation/readme.md

 ## Overview

-The `Retranslation` plugin is a Spigot plugin for Minecraft that translates player chat messages using an external web API.
+The `Retranslation` plugin is a **JOKE** Spigot plugin for Minecraft that translates player chat messages using an external web API.
 It supports language translation between various languages.
 Inspired by Japanese Youtuber KUNの五十人クラフト. (https://www.youtube.com/watch?v=ejizZhoQfyY)

+***THIS PLUGIN IS JOKE PLUGIN***

 ## Plugin Features